Unlock the Power of Self-Hosting with FastAPI and MongoDB on Ubuntu 24.04

 async def root():

-The next step is to implement CRUD operations in server/database.py
+The next step is to implement CRUD operations in server/database.py.
+You will need the motor MongoDB driver:

 from motor.motor_asyncio import AsyncIOMotorClient